 You can define Geofences to target installs within a specific area or within a certain radius of a fixed point on a map (e.g. within 1000m of a retail outlet that is running a promotion).

 You can then send notifications as part of a marketing campaign from your agency console and/or let your clients send push notifications from their client portal.
 You can Schedule notifications in advance to be sent in the future.
-You can also create automation rules to automatically send notifications on a trigger such as a device entering or exiting a Geofence or failing to complete a user journey, such as checkout.
+You can also create automation rules to automatically send push notifications on a trigger such as a device entering or exiting a Geofence or failing to complete a user journey, such as checkout.